nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 # WhenFree - User Guide

-> :information_source: **[IMPORTANT] Please note that the datetime of this application has been hard-coded to "06 April 2020, NUS Semester 1 week 12" to faciliate our project's practical exam.
-The reason is so that PE testers assigned to our project would be able to test every features of our application, such as the "more" command in our [timetable](#display-timetable-of-selected-contacts-timetable) feature, as well as the ability to [schedule](#schedule-a-new-meeting-schedule) and [edit](#edit-a-contacts-timetable-edit) one school week ahead.
-The hard-coded date-time would be removed as soon as the practical exam is done.
-The developer team apologize for any inconvenience caused.**
+> :information_source: **[IMPORTANT] Please note that the current date of this application has been hard-coded to "06 April 2020, NUS Semester 1 week 12" to facilitate the CS2113T Practical Exam.
+This will allow PE testers to test all features of our application, including the "more" command in our [Display timetable of selected contacts](#display-timetable-of-selected-contacts-timetable) feature, as well as the ability to [Schedule a new meeting](#schedule-a-new-meeting-schedule) and [Edit a contact's timetable](#edit-a-contacts-timetable-edit) one school week ahead.
+The hard-coded current date will be removed after the practical exam.
+The developer team apologizes for any inconvenience caused.**

  * [1.
 Introduction](#introduction)